DJIA: What Is the Dow Jones?

 To obtain the value of the DJIA, you must add the prices of all 30 stocks and then divide that figure by a divisor.
-That divisor right now is 0.14523396877348.
-That means you would multiply the total value of all Dow 30 stocks by about seven.
-And that means that every $1 price change in one of these 30 stocks leads to about a seven-point change in the DJIA.
+The current divisor is 0.15198707565833, according to The Wall Street Journal.
+That means you would multiply the total value of all Dow 30 stocks by about seven, which means that every $1 price change in one of these 30 stocks leads to about a seven-point change in the DJIA.

 7. The DJIA Is Less Diverse Than Another Index

-The Dow Jones typically steals all the headlines, but another index provides a better representation of broader market performance.
-Back at the end of the 19th century, the Dow’s 12 original companies provided a strong understanding of market performance in a much smaller market.
+The Dow Jones might grab many of the financial headlines, but another index provides a better representation of broader market performance.
+Back at the end of the 19th century, the Dow’s 12 original companies provided a decent look at the overall performance of a much smaller stock market.

-The S&P 500 index today better captures the performance of the market’s sheer size.
-It also comprises a number of massive public companies that the Dow has ignored despite their meteoric rise.
-These companies include Facebook (FB), Google-parent Alphabet (GOOGL), Amazon.com (AMZN) and Netflix (NFLX).
-The S&P 500 includes 500 companies listed on the New York Stock Exchange and Nasdaq, and accounts for about 75 percent of all movement in the U.S. stock market.
+But today, the S&P 500 better captures the broader market performance because of its sheer size.
+The S&P 500 also includes massive, market-changing stocks that the Dow has ignored.
+These stocks include Facebook (FB), Google-parent Alphabet (GOOGL), Amazon (AMZN) and Netflix (NFLX).
+As its name suggests, the S&P 500 includes 500 companies listed on the New York Stock Exchange and Nasdaq, and accounts for about 80 percent of available market capitalization.

 8. The Dow Adds and Drops Companies From Its Index

 Companies grow and mature over time.
-Sometimes, small tech companies that started on the Nasdaq become mega-firms that play a huge role in the U.S. economy.
-Given their weight, the Dow Jones might add one of these firms to reflect the strength of the market, replacing another company on the list.
+Sometimes, small tech companies that started on the Nasdaq become tech giants that play a huge role in the U.S. economy.
+Given their weight, the Dow Jones might add one of these stocks to reflect the strength of the overall market, replacing another company on the list.

 11. The Dow Jones Chart Is Very Straightforward